svewap/nnrestapi/Documentation/Authentication/Authentication/20_jwt.rst

    this can be a little "stressful".
 You will need to keep track of expiring cookies and sessions.

 Many applications nowadays have decided to replace the session-cookie with a new way of authenticating: The JSON Web Token (JWT).
-The nnrestapi extension comes equipped with everything you need to login as a frontend-user, retrieve a JWT and send authenticated requests using the ``Authentication: Bearer`` header.
+The nnrestapi extension comes equipped with everything you need to log in as a frontend-user, retrieve a JWT and send authenticated requests using the ``Authentication: Bearer`` header.